Health Office A-Z

 Leaving school due to illness

-Students who need medication during school hours must bring the original labeled container, with completed medication form(s), to the nurse.
+Students who need medications during school hours, must bring the original labeled container, with the completed medication form(s), to the nurse.
 No medication will be administered without proper documentation.
-Students are permitted to carry and self administer emergency medications; inhaler/single dose antihistamine/epi-pen, with written permission from a physician.
+Students are permitted to carry and self-administer emergency medications; inhaler/single dose antihistamine/epi-pen, with written permission from their healthcare provider (a physician, nurse practitioner, physician assistant-certified.

 Physical Education Excuses